cyberofficial/CyberPatchMaker/docs/self-contained-executables.md

    - Extracts patch data from validated offset
    - Verifies SHA-256 checksum
    - Decompresses if needed
-   - Loads patch into GUI automatically
+   - Loads patch into console automatically
 5. If any validation fails:
    - Runs in normal mode (browse for .patch file)